JanHerca/urantiapedia/output/wikijs/en/help/devs.md

 ## GitHub workflow

 The process is the usual GitHub workflow:
-1. "Developer" creates a *fork* (a copy in its own account) of *Urantiapedia* project on GitHub (https://github.com/JanHerca/urantiapedia) for developing in *Urantiapedia Tools*, or creates a *fork* of Wiki.js (https://github.com/Requarks/wiki) for developing in *Wiki.js*.
+1. “Developer” creates a *fork* (a copy in its own account) of *Urantiapedia* project on GitHub (https://github.com/JanHerca/urantiapedia) for developing in *Urantiapedia Tools*, or creates a *fork* of Wiki.js (https://github.com/Requarks/wiki) for developing in *Wiki.js*.
-2. "Developer" creates a local copy of the project on PC.
+2. “Developer” creates a local copy of the project on PC.
 The local copy must be of the latest version of the master branch.
 This is done first through a *clone* action and later through *pulls* actions to the project, that downloads any change to the local copy.
-3. "Developer" makes changes in the local copy and commmits to it.
+3. “Developer” makes changes in the local copy and commmits to it.
-4. "Developer" sends changes to GitHub through a *push*.
+4. “Developer” sends changes to GitHub through a *push*.
 5. For *Urantiapedia Tools*, as it is an owned repo it is possible to do a *pull request* from GitHub website.
 In case of *Wiki.js*, as it is owned by a third party, it is needed to create a *merge* in the this *fork* https://github.com/JanHerca/wiki to centralize *pull requests* to Wiki,js *upstream* when it is needed and to coordinate developments.
 6. *Pull requests* are reviewed by authorized developers, in charge of doing a *merge* in the master branch of all changes that are OK.
 Any invalid change is rejected and is notified for a fix.
 7. When changes are made to Wiki.js and are OK we can proceed to launch a new version of the server.
-This task is done by "Admins".
+This task is done by “Admins”.
 8. The process is repeated as many times as needed, returning to point 3.

 ## Installing a dev server